awslabs/guidance-for-multi-omics-and-multi-modal-data-integration-and-analysis-on-aws/README.md

 export SOLUTION_NAME=genomics-tertiary-analysis-and-data-lakes-using-aws-glue-and-amazon-athena
 export VERSION=latest # version number for the customized code
 ```
-_Note:_ You would have to create an S3 bucket with the prefix 'my-bucket-name-<aws_region>'; aws_region is where you are testing the customized guidance.
+_Note:_ You would have to create an S3 bucket with the prefix 'my-bucket-name-<aws_region>'; aws_region is where you are testing the customized solution.

 * Now build the distributable:
 ```